FirebaseExtended/angularfire/docs/quickstart.md

 ## 1. Create an Account
 The first thing we need to do is [sign up for a free Firebase account](https://firebase.google.com/).
-A brand new Firebase project will automatically be created for you which you will use in conjunction with [AngularFire](https://github.com/firebase/angularfire) to authenticate users and store and sync data with
+A brand new Firebase project will automatically be created for you which you will use in conjunction with AngularFire to authenticate users and store and sync data.

 ## 2. Add Script Dependencies